erfanshafieeee/Python-Pytest/README.md

 # Python-Pytest
-in this repo i want to learn about pytest
+In This Repo I Want to Learn about Pytest